In this tutorial, you’ll see Schluter DITRA installation mistakes, specifically 10 I see DIYers make all the time.

 But the big tip I have for you here is to use cold clean water because the colder the water and the cleaner it is the longer working time you’ll have with the Schluter DITRA.

-So I never use warm water because that’s going to reduce the working time of the thin set mortar.
-And that’s not just for ALL-SET, that’s for other thin set mortars as well.
+So I never use warm water because that will reduce the working time of the thin-set mortar.
+And that’s not just for ALL-SET, that’s for other thin-set mortars as well.

 The eighth mistake that I see a lot of people make is not prepping the substrate.
 For example, if you have any adhesive residue on the plywood you want to prime that.
 I use Schluter Primer U for this.